Masks, disinfectants, air purifiers and touchless technology are CES 2021's answer to COVID-19

 The coronavirus pandemic has upended lives around the world over the past year, forcing changes in how we live, work and even eat.
 At the annual CES show this week, tech companies are discussing a variety of ways to fight back against COVID-19 through masks, disinfectants, air purifiers and touchless technology.

 The companies understand that no one technology can win the battle against the virus, which is why many of them are positioned as part of the new normal that life's turning into.
-One such company, Alarm.com, created a Touchless Video Doorbell in an effort to cut down on transmission of bacteria and viruses that we otherwise often leave on places we touch.
+One such company, Plott, built a doorbell called the Ettie that can take people's temperature before they're allowed inside.
+Another, Alarm.com, created a Touchless Video Doorbell in an effort to cut down on transmission of bacteria and viruses that we otherwise often leave on places we touch.

 It's "another way we can stay vigilant and protect one another," Alarm.com said.